 Allocate assets from investment portfolio for place-based investments

 To create a sustainable place-based investment program that addresses social determinants of health, an institution should allocate a portion of assets within its investment portfolio accordingly.
 Health systems have structured asset allocation for place-based investments differently.
 Here are a few examples:

 - Designate a percentage of assets within investment portfolio for place-based investments: The most commonly used strategy identified through interviews is to allocate 1 to 5 percent of assets within an investment portfolio for place-based or community investments.

 |St. Joseph Health||2 percent|

 |Trinity Health||1 percent|

 For example, Dignity Health based in San Francisco, California has an investment policy statement outlining that up to 5 percent of its investment portfolio will be allocated for loans to nonprofits that are supporting community health and well-being.
-Currently, it has deployed slightly less than one percent, or nearly $90 million, for these investments.3Pablo Bravo, phone interview by David Zuckerman and Katie Parker, March 18, 2016.
+Currently, it has deployed slightly less than 1 percent, or nearly $90 million, for these investments.((Pablo Bravo, phone interview by David Zuckerman and Katie Parker, March 18, 2016.))